Work in the Open

 Many teams were forced into remote work because of COVID.
 Many have since learned that it has its own unique and very difficult operational and social challenges.

 The reality is simply that many people are not well suited for using remote work to run high functioning teams or to create high quality work.
 Your office job is not your remote job.
-And you probably suck at working remotely because you are failing to work in the open.
+And you probably are not working remotely well because you are failing to work in the open.

 Working in the open is a team value.
 For those of you who are newer or have not heard the rationale in depth, my goal is to answer the “why” and express what it means to work well in the open.